Universal health care by country: Finland

-In Finland, public medical services at clinics and hospitals are run by the municipalities (local government) and are funded 76% by taxation, 20% by patients through access charges, and 4% by others.
+In Finland, responsibility for organising public healthcare passed from the municipalities to 21 self-governing wellbeing services counties on 1 January 2023, as part of a reform that also covered social welfare and rescue services.
+The counties are funded mainly by central government and may also levy client fees.
+Uusimaa is divided into four counties, the City of Helsinki continues to organise its own services, and the HUS Group is responsible for demanding specialised healthcare.
 Private provision is mainly in the primary care sector.
 There are a few private hospitals.
 The main hospitals are either municipally owned (funded from local taxes) or run by the medical teaching universities (funded jointly by the municipalities and the national government).
 According to a survey published by the European Commission in 2000, Finland's is in the top 4 of EU countries in terms of satisfaction with their hospital care system: 88% of Finnish respondents were satisfied compared with the EU average of 41.3%.
 Finnish health care expenditures are below the European average.
 The private medical sector accounts for about 14 percent of total health care spending.
 Only 8% of doctors choose to work in private practice, and some of these also choose to do some work in the public sector.

 Taxation funding is partly local and partly nationally based.
 The national social insurance institution KELA reimburses part of patients prescription costs and makes a contribution towards private medical costs (including dentistry) if they choose to be treated in the private sector rather than the public sector.
 Patient access charges are subject to annual caps.
 For example, GP visits cost €11 per visit with annual €33 cap; hospital outpatient treatment €22 per visit; a hospital stay, including food, medical care, and medicine €26 per 24 hours, or €12 if in a psychiatric hospital.
 After a patient has spent €683 per year on public medical services, all further treatment in that year is covered (although the required initial deductible is reviewed annually, so it may vary).
 There is a separate reimbursement system for prescribed medicine: after paying €578 per year, the remaining bought medicine will have a maximum price of €2.50 per purchase.